 3.12 A councillor may give notice of any business they wish to be considered by the council at its next ordinary meeting by way of a notice of motion.
-To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by 4.30 p.m. on the Monday before the meeting is to be held.
+To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by 4.30 p.m. on the Monday of the week prior to the meeting being held.